Frequently Asked Questions (FAQs)

 Who sponsors Open House Chicago?

 Kemper Corporation is the presenting sponsor of Open House Chicago.
-OHC is also supported by an award from the National Endowment for the Arts.
-Art Works.
-Sponsors include ComEd, the Chicago Transit Authority and Room & Board.
-Our media sponsors are the Chicago Tribune and Chicago Magazine.
-Open House Chicago is also made possible by the support of CAF members and individual donors.
+OHC is also supported by an award from the National Endowment for the Arts: Art Works.
+Sponsors include the James S. Kemper Foundation, ComEd and the Chicago Transit Authority.
+Our media sponsors are the Chicago Tribune, Chicago Magazine and WBEZ 91.5.
+Additionally, over a dozen community partners worked with the Chicago Architecture Foundation to plan Open House Chicago.

 What are the OHC benefits for CAF members?

 OHC would not be possible without the generous support of CAF members.
 CAF members have priority access at all OHC sites, allowing them to see Chicago's great places and spaces without the wait.
-New this year, members will also have access to members-only sites.
+CAF members will also have access to members-only sites.
 Year-round membership benefits include free walking tours and a discount at the CAF shop.
-Learn more about becoming a CAF member here.
+Learn more about becoming a CAF member.

 What's involved in volunteering for OHC?